aleen42/PersonalWiki/post/heat_distortion/heat_distortion.md

 }());
 ```

-Now let’s step aside for a moment.
+Now let's step aside for a moment.
 One thing we have to keep in mind for animations in general: the frequency of updates, that is, frames per second, is often inconsistent and unpredictable.
 The device might hang for a moment, the device might be a bit slow – or, as sometimes is the case when one tries to run old games on modern hardware, far too fast – etc. So, a good way to compensate for that is to check how long it has been since the last frame has been drawn and take that into account when we draw the next frame.
 For example:

 ```js
 var fps=60; // target frame rate